MimiHearingTechnologies/SwiftPlugins-iOS/README.md

 - List of modules for verifying translations, provided at the end: `ModuleA ModuleB moduleC`

+List of modules can be also provided through `swiftgen` config file, at the top of the file in the following format:

+`#MODULES: Module_A, Module_B, Module_C`

 The following flags are optional:

 - Verify only (only runs verify translations step): `--verify-only true`, default value is `false`